TheSofox/WakeMapper/README.md

 The Steam version of all games were tested with this program on a 64 bit Windows 7 PC

+GIMP image editor was often used to edit, tweak and scale maps.

 ### Who do I talk to? ###